William Swan Garvin

 William Swan Garvin (July 25, 1806 – February 20, 1883) was a western Pennsylvania newspaper proprietor who is most widely known for his term as a Jacksonian and Democratic member of the U.S. House of Representatives.

 Early years

-Garvin was born in Mercer, Pennsylvania.
-At 13, he became an apprentice for Mercer County's Western Press, a Democratic newspaper.
+Garvin was born in Mercer, Pennsylvania on July 25, 1806.
+At the age of thirteen, he became an apprentice for Mercer County's Western Press, a Democratic newspaper.